-- The award application must be submitted by an SCCM member.
+- The application must be submitted by an SCCM member.

-- Awarded teams must wait at least three years after receiving the award to reapply.
+- Awardee teams must wait at least three years after receiving the award to reapply.
 They can reapply only if their application demonstrates new initiatives, not continuations of previous applications.

 - A representative from the awarded ICU or program must agree to participate in a podcast to discuss the program.

-Prior to the Critical Care Congress, SCCM will notify all applicants of the results.
-The award will presented at the SCCM Awards/American College of Critical Care Medicine Convocation Ceremony during the Critical Care Congress.
+Prior to the SCCM Critical Care Congress, SCCM notifies all applicants of the results.
+The award is presented during the ACCM Convocation/SCCM Awards Presentation during the SCCM Critical Care Congress.

 For additional information regarding this award, please contact Lori Harmon